Charlie's Canine Hydrotherapy Clinic

 Benefits of Underwater Treadmill

-There are many benefits to be had by the canine patient from underwater treadmill therapy.
-These include:
+There are many benefits of hydrotherapy for the canine patient, particularly through underwater treadmill therapy.
+These benefits include:

-· Ease of movement of painful or healing structures
+· Ease of movement for painful or healing structures

 · Improved weight bearing